elliot-nelson/throttlefn-js/README.md

 ## Promise Libraries

-To behave as constitently as possible with your application, `throttlefn` will detect if the `bluebird` or `when` promise libraries are installed and use them if possible.
+To behave as consistently as possible with your application, `throttlefn` will detect if the `bluebird` or `when` promise libraries are installed and use them if possible.
 Otherwise, it will fall back to using node's default Promise implementation.